 Stacy Cook, LA Class of '19, Principal, Perception Learning

 “I expected to learn about the community through Leadership Arlington – and I did.
 What I didn’t expect was that I would form connections and friendships that would last well beyond Leadership Arlington’s graduation.
 I rarely go a day without running into a graduate of Leadership Arlington.
 And my own classmates still get together regularly.
 I would go through it again if they would let me!”

-Sam Kelly, LA Class of '17, CEO, Bridges to Independence
+Sam Kelly, LA Class of '17, Former CEO, Bridges to Independence

 Participation opens the door to ongoing personal growth, professional development, and community leadership through an integrated, systems-based leadership education, framed around local issues.
 The curriculum is designed using an experiential learning approach that includes visiting local institutions - when and where possible – class discussions with cross-sector thought leaders, and policy analysis.